olafwrieden/Azure-Data-Explorer-4-Utilities/README.md

 ## Our Approach

-1. Generate fake meter data.
+1. Generate sample meter data.
 2. Ingest (and transform) meter data into Azure Data Explorer.
 3. Configure ingestion policies to backdate datasets.
 4. Run adhoc queries and gain insights from the meter data.